 For the 14th consecutive year, Working Mother magazine has included Accenture in the “100 Best Companies for Working Mothers,” including us in the top 10.

-Building a family requires a different approach to how a professional manages everyday life and Accenture recognizes this by providing parents with the Maternity Returners Program.
-This program helps ease the transition back into the workforce by providing career guidance and support for finding ideal re-entry roles.
+Building a family requires a different approach to how a professional manages everyday life and Accenture recognises this by providing parents with the Maternity Returners Programme.
+This programme helps ease the transition back into the workforce by providing career guidance and support for finding ideal re-entry roles.

-In addition, Accenture recognizes the unique needs of professionals in the workplace by providing flexible work arrangements and a range of work/life programs that encourage balance between work and personal priorities.
+In addition, Accenture recognises the unique needs of professionals in the workplace by providing flexible work arrangements and a range of work/life programmes that encourage balance between work and personal priorities.

 Learn more about we provide a progressive workplace that supports a variety of modern lifestyles.